tobor88/ReversePowerShell/README.md

 #### START BIND SHELL
 The below command can be executed to start a bind shell that connects the defined port to PowerShell.
 This command binds PowerShell to port 8088.
-I do not have a function that can connect to this.
-Netcat, ncat, metasploit, and other tools can be used to connect to this bind shell.
-I will add a tool in the future.
+Invoke-ReversePowerShell, netcat, ncat, metasploit, and other tools can be used to connect to this bind shell.
 You are able to use Ctrl + C to cancel the bind listener.
 ```powershell
 Start-Bind -Port 8088
 ```